opcr-io/opcr-website/docs/cli/login.md

 ---
-sidebar_label: Login
+sidebar_label: Sign in
 ---

-# Login to opcr.io
+# Sign in to opcr.io

 :::note
 This assumes that you've [created](/docs/opcr/create-account) an `opcr.io` account using your GitHub account.
 :::

-Just like with `docker login`, the `policy` CLI requires you to login to an OCIv2-compliant registry.
-To sign into the `opcr.io` registry, use the GitHub account you registered with, and a GitHub personal access token (PAT) as your password.
+Just like with `docker login`, the `policy` CLI requires you to sign in to an OCIv2-compliant registry.
+To sign in to the `opcr.io` registry, use the GitHub account you registered with, and a GitHub personal access token (PAT) as your password.

 :::note